Grssmn/Public-Library-Management-System/README.md

 - Log-in System
 - Admin panel

+**NEW Features:**
+- Independent Wishlist of books for each user
+- Ability to search in browser any wishlisted books

 <h2> How The GUI Works</h2>

 JavaFX: We utilized the JavaFX public library and its companion program, Scene Builder, to create the visual design of the graphic interface.
 The library utlizes java classes and XML files to showcase the screens.